mzshieh/topc2024web/index.md

 ### Server Issues during Competition

 We're aware of the 504 Gateway Timeout errors that affected many participants at the start of the competition.
 We sincerely apologize for the poor user experience.
-An incident report will be provided soon.
+An incident report can be found [here](2025_incident_report.pdf).

 ### Domestic Team Priority (2025/09/16)